Mutual of Omaha Medicare Supplement Review

 Plan F coverage includes:

-- Complete coverage of approved hospital costs up to 365 days after you exhaust your Medicare Part A benefits through Original Medicare, including coinsurance from day one
+- Complete coverage of approved hospital costs up to 365 days after you exhaust your Medicare Part A benefits through Original Medicare (including coinsurance)

-- Medicare Part B copays and Part B coinsurance, which includes doctor visits
+- Medicare Part B copays and Part B coinsurance (includes doctor visits)

 - First three pints of blood (not covered by Original Medicare)